Jeffersonville, Indiana: Shipbuilding

 In 1819 the first shipbuilding took place in Jeffersonville, and steamboats would become key to Jeffersonville's economy.
 In 1834, James Howard built his first steamboat, named the Hyperion, in Jeffersonville.
 He established his ship building company in Jeffersonville that year but moved his business to Madison, Indiana in 1836 and remained there until 1844.
 Howard returned his business to the Jeffersonville area to its final location in Port Fulton in 1849.
 There is an annual festival held in September called Steamboat Days that celebrates Jeffersonville's heritage.

 Underground Railroad

 As a free state bordering the south, Indiana served as a crucial step along the Underground Railroad.
 By 1830, Jeffersonville was the first and largest route for fugitives crossing the Ohio River at Louisville.
 Hundreds of freedom seekers made their way north to Canada through Clark County.
+There were many instances where Jeffersonville citizens helped fugitives flee enslavement.
+In the 1850s, Mayors Oswald Wooley and Uriah Damron were arrested for "running off" enslaved people.
+In 1863, Hannah Tolliver, a black wash woman, was arrested on the Louisville, Kentucky wharf as she attempted to help another woman cross the Ohio River to freedom.
+Hannah was convicted and became one of seven women inmates at the Kentucky State Prison at Frankfort.
+Dr. Nathaniel Field moved from Middletown, Kentucky to Jeffersonville in 1829.
+He was the head of UGRR activity in Jeffersonville, hiding escapees in his cellar during the day and sending them on to the next "station" at night.
+Field was President of the Indiana Antislavery Society and friend of Levi Coffin, the head of the Underground Railroad at Cincinnati and at Richmond, Indiana.

+The Rev. Calvin Fairbank was arrested in Jeffersonville for helping the woman, Tamar, escape.
+He was tried in Louisville and convicted and spent decades in the Frankfort prison.

 Civil War

 Camp Joe Holt

 During the Civil War Jeffersonville was one of the principal gateways to the South.
 This was largely due to its location directly opposite Louisville.
 Three railroads (including the Jeffersonville Railroad and the Ohio and Mississippi Railway) served Jeffersonville from the north, as well as the waterway of the Ohio River.
 Operating in the South, the Louisville and Nashville Railroad furnished the connecting link between Louisville and the rest of the South.
 These factors made the city a good location to house supplies and troops for the Union Army.

 In 1862, two area regiments established the first military camp in the city.
 The location was christened Camp Joe Holt, and the name was retained when the camp was converted to a hospital called Joe Holt Hospital.